emran995/Casino-Game-Microservices/README.md

-## Casino Game Microservices – QA Automation Project
+## Casino Game Microservices – QA Automation Project – QA Automation Project

 ### Overview

-This project is a test automation solution for a simplified Slot Machine Game composed of four interconnected microservices:
+This project is a test automation solution for a simplified Slot Machine Game composed of four interconnected microservices. for a simplified Slot Machine Game composed of four interconnected microservices:

 * User Service – Manages player balance
 * Payment Service – Handles bets and payouts